TheBritish23/Journaling/README.md

 ## Specs

-* _1. If the sentence is over 8 words, only eight are displayed_
+* _1. If the sentence is over 8 words, ONLY eight word are displayed_ _A. hfhfhfhhffhhfhfh_
-  _A. hfhfhfhhffhhfhfh_
   _B. hfhfhfhh_